hectorcorrea/solr-for-newbies/tutorial.md

   # "response":{"numFound":1,"start":0,"docs":[
   # {
   #   "id":"00000034",
-  #   "title":"the new title",
-  #   "title_s":"the new title"}
+  #   "title_txt_en":"the new title"
-  #   ...
+  # }]}
   #
 ```

-The second option to update a document is to update only parts of a document but that is out of scope for this tutorial.
+The second option to update a document is to update only parts of a document, but that is out of scope for this tutorial.
 The [Solr Guide](https://lucene.apache.org/solr/guide/7_0/updating-parts-of-documents.html) provides information on how this works.

 ## Deleting documents